bank-vaults/bank-vaults.dev/content/docs/mutating-webhook/howto-ct-prom.md

 ---
 title: Injecting consul-template into the Prometheus operator for Vault metrics
-shortTitle: Injecting secrets into Prometheus
+linktitle: Injecting secrets into Prometheus
 weight: 400
 ---